 When candidates are invited to participate in the selection process, employees scheduling the selection process will describe the process to the candidate (e.g., interview process, testing process).
 All candidates are provided information regarding the procedure to request reasonable accommodations, if necessary, to allow candidates with disabilities equal opportunity to participate in the selection process.
-For example, describe if interview questions are offered ahead of time or what technology may be used during a test.
+Interview questions are provided to the applicants at the time of interview.
 This allows for an individual with a disability to determine if they need a reasonable accommodation in advance.